conuko/tasks-and-goals-backend/README.md

 ## Getting started

 1. `npm install` to install the dependencies
-2. `db:up` to launch the PostgreSQL database server
+2. `npm run db:up` to launch the PostgreSQL database server
 3. Connect your database: create a .env file with the following content and make sure to change the database credentials to the ones you specified in the Docker Compose file

 `DATABASE_URL=postgresql://johndoe:randompassword@localhost:5432/mydb?schema=public`